nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all tasks/modules: `list`

-Displays a list of all tasks, some of which are grouped by module code while the rest fall under "general tasks" list.
+Displays a list of all tasks, some of which are grouped by module code while the rest fall under "general tasks" list.<br><br>
 Format: `list`

-Example: `list`

 ### Clearing the list: `reset`

-Removes all tasks and modules. <br>
+Removes all tasks and modules. <br><br>
 Format: `reset`

 ## FAQ